Raspberry Jam

 Process The Jam:

-- Transfer filled jars to the prepared boiling water bath canner using a jar lifter, ensure the jars are covered by 1-2 inches of water, cover the canner and return to a full boil.
+- Step 11: Transfer filled jars to the prepared boiling water bath canner using a jar lifter, ensure the jars are covered by 1-2 inches of water, cover the canner and return to a full boil.

 Label Your Jam: